HaoyangChen/booksearch/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 We use Google's [Firebase](https://firebase.google.com/) to enable log in feature and store user information.
 We also utilized the [Material-UI](https://material-ui.com/) in our web application.

 ## Goal
 The overarching goal of our application is to help people to find the cheapest book they want to buy quickly.
+We hope that the sellers are able to quickly post a book that they want to sell through our customized search feature and buyers are able to quickly contact the sellers.

 ## API
-We used Google Books API to fetch book related information.
+We used [Google Books API](https://developers.google.com/books/docs/v1/reference/bookshelves) to fetch book related information.
-You can visit the documentation by [clicking here](https://developers.google.com/books/docs/v1/reference/bookshelves)

 ## Basic Usage
 You can click the category to view books with that specific category.
 You can search for any book in the search box at the search page.